antirez/smallchat/README.md

 * Writing a proper client: line editing able to handle asynchronous events.
 * Implementing channels.
 * Switching from select(2) to more advanced APIs.
-* Simple symmetric encryption for the chat.
+* Simple symmetric encryption for the cha

-Different changes will be covered by one or more YouTube videos.
-The full commit history will be preserved in this repository.